A low calorie fibre feed with added herbs, yeast and prebiotics to promote digestive health

 Ulser Lite comes in a 20kg bale

 Dengie Ulser Lite is a straight feed and so can be used in the bucket feed to slow consumption of balancers, mixes and cubes which is beneficial for digestive health.
-Any level can be fed but between 500g per 100kgs bodyweight per day is a practical range when added to the bucket feed.
+Any level can be fed but between 500g and 1kg per 100kgs bodyweight per day is a practical range when added to the bucket feed.

 Although abundant in natural nutrients a broad-spectrum vitamin and mineral supplement or balancer should be fed alongside to ensure the diet is balanced.
 Ulser Lite may be fed dry, dampened with water or a soaked mash product, such as Dengie Alfa-Beet can be added.